 This year we're looking for the "bridgewalkers" in our city.
 Who's out there bridging the current gaps in information, communication, and innovation to optimize our resources and make Salt Lake a model city for the world?

 At TEDxSaltLakeCity, we are proud to support the mission of Ideas Worth Spreading.
-Join us to learn what our community's "Bridgewalkers" have to say.
+Join us to learn what some of our community's "Bridgewalkers" have to say.

 Speakers may not be confirmed.
 Check event website for more information.